shaunsaker/the-shell/README.md

 6. Add the secrets to [app/.env.staging](./packages/app/.env.staging) and [app/.env.production](./packages/app/.env.production).

-7. Push the secrets to Github.
+7. Push the secrets to Github so that the deploy workflows can deploy sentry releases.

 ```
 gh secret set SENTRY_AUTH_TOKEN --body VALUE